solid/solidproject.org/_posts/newsletter/2020-09-03-this-month-in-solid.md

 ### In Other News

 #### Solid Implementations
 * As Ruben Verborgh mentioned in Solid World, the Community Solid Server is making great strides.
-Not yet production-ready, but you can follow along or contribute [here]. (https://github.com/solid/community-server)
+Not yet production-ready, but you can follow along or contribute [here](https://github.com/solid/community-server).
 * Inrupt announced the [Beta release](https://inrupt.com/inrupt-beta-live) of the Enterprise Solid Server, Dev Toolkit, and PodBrowser.
 * [TrinPod](https://graphmetrix.com/trinpod) is an industrial strength Pod provider with conceptual computing through Trinity AI Capable of handling a massive amount of data.
 Available next month.
 [Sign up now](https://graphmetrix.com/trinpod) for early access.
 * [Walder](https://github.com/KNowledgeOnWebScale/walder) is a content management system that can be driven by one or multiple Pods